SandeepTheDev/adopt-me/README.md

 - **react.development.js** lets you define React component
 - **react-dom.development.js** lets React render HTML element to DOM.

+👉 development build has more helpful error message which makes it slow for production ready build replace `development.js` with `production.min.js`.

+Bundlers like parcel, vite handles it automatically but for webpack NODE_ENV=production must be configured while creating production ready build of React app.

 ### React.createElement(type, props?, children?)

 ```js